Sudharma30/Sudharma-Warune-21BCE2057/README.md

 2. **WebSocket Layer**: Manages real-time communication between the server and clients.
 3. **Web Client**: Provides a web-based user interface for the game.

-## Game Rules

-The game is played on a 5x5 grid with each player controlling 5 characters.
-Players alternate turns to move characters and capture opponent's pieces.

 ## Setup and Run Instructions

 ### Server (Backend)